odoo/documentation/content/developer/howtos/rdtraining/16_guidelines_pr.rst

 .. exercise:: Polish your code.

     Refactor your code to respect the coding guidelines.
-Don't forget to respect the module structure, the variable names, the method name convention, the model attribute order and the xml ids.
+Don't forget to run your linter and respect the module structure, the variable names, the method name convention, the model attribute order and the xml ids.

 Your first Pull Request (PR)
 ============================